 The Health Language cNLP solution

-First and foremost, we hope you have enjoyed our four-part cNLP blog series, but beyond that, hope that you have learned about new use cases where cNLP can deliver tremendous value.
-To learn more about the Health Language cNLP solution, check out our 2-minute video, or contact us today to speak with one of our cNLP experts.
+First and foremost, we hope you have enjoyed our four-part cNLP article series, but beyond that, hope that you have learned about new use cases where cNLP can deliver tremendous value.
+To learn more about the Health Language cNLP solution, contact us today to speak with one of our cNLP experts.

 CPT® is a registered trademark of the American Medical Association (AMA).